ProcessEight/magento226-async-experiments/README.md

 * [x] Decide on which operations (e.g. Resize) should be handled by the app
 * [x] Create the base module
 * [ ] Create the adapter

+## Experiment Two: Bulk Database CRUD Operations

+### Description

+Proof-of-concept implementation of communicating with a MySQL database asyncly to perform regular CRUD operations.

+### Architecture

+* [ ] Decide on which CRUD operation to asyncize first